LutzGross/fingal/README.md

 # Example

+This is a simple example to demonstarte a  typical workflow from a file of electrodes (or stations) [electrodes.loc](examples/Example1/electrodes.loc) and data file of IP data [survey.csv](examples/Example1/survey.csv)

 First step is to create a configuration file `ex1.py`.
 The `mkConfig.py` script is helping to do this populating the file with some basic information:

+    cd examples/Example1
     mkConfig.py --station electrodes.loc --data survey.csv ex1

-The map of the station locations can be created using
+To create map of the station locations can be created using

     plotStations.py -i station.png ex1